Canada convoy protest: Lawsuits

+Class-action lawsuit

 On February 4, 2022, Ottawa human rights lawyer Paul Champ filed a $9.8 million class action lawsuit against Chris Barber, Benjamin Ditcher, Tamara Lich, Patrick King and others as organizers of the Freedom Convoy on behalf of downtown Ottawa residents over continuous air horn and train horn noise.
-The lawsuit is seeking $4.8 million for "private nuisance" and $5 million in punitive damages.
+Zexi Li, who lived in a high rise building in the centre of Ottawa and was a data analyst for Shared Services Canada, was chosen by Champ to be the lawsuit's lead complainant.
 In response to the suit, convoy organizers agreed to cease horn noise until 1:00 p.m. on February 6.
 Many protesters ignored the agreement.

 The lawsuit went to court on the afternoon of February 5 and a hearing was adjourned to February 7.
 On February 6, Champ posted an ultimatum to protesters in Ottawa that they would be released from the lawsuit if they left Ottawa by 10:00 a.m.
 EST on February 7.

 On February 7, Ontario Superior Court of Justice Hugh McLean issued a 10-day injunction on vehicles from honking their horns in downtown Ottawa.

 By February 17, the claim had expanded to include a class of businesses and was then at $CDN306 million.
 Union 613 and Happy Goat Coffee were added as plaintiffs.

 On February 18, as part of a class-action civil suit against the Freedom Convoy organizers, an Ontario Superior Court judge has frozen as much as CA$20 million under a Mareva order that targets cryptocurrency, raised for the convoy protests in Ottawa.
 Paul Champ is the lawyer for the plaintiffs, residents of downtown Ottawa.
 The Mareva injunction, is separate from the federal government's efforts to work with banks to have accounts frozen.
 The injunction freezes convoy donations which could eventually be redistributed to residents who are including in the suit.

+In a decision announced on February 6, 2024, a judge ruled against a motion filed by the protesters.
+Convoy organizers had attempted to get the lawsuit tossed, using a motion that referred to anti-SLAPP (strategic lawsuit against public participation) legislation.
+Superior Court Justice Calum MacLeod sided with Ottawa residents and businesses.
+In February 2025, the Court of Appeal for Ontario upheld the dismissal, finding the lower court ruling had properly balanced public interest in protest with the harm to downtown residents and businesses and that there it had not seen evidence that police had directed the defendants to park for the duration and honk their horns with the intensity that they did.